vaanwd/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 An exception to this guideline is made for names that are strongly associated with a single project.
 For example: `libpng`, `openssl` and `zlib`.

+To avoid confusion for users, we may limit the frequency at which a port can be renamed once it has been added to the public registry.
+Our current policy is to not allow more than one rename per year.

 ### Use GitHub draft PRs

 GitHub Draft PRs are a great way to get CI or human feedback on work that isn't yet ready to merge.